Collie2.gif (1341 bytes)Sheepdog.gif (1260 bytes)Hound.gif (1134 bytes)

 uring a long and productive life, William George Bruce (1856-1949) of Milwaukee was a newspaper business manager, established and operated the Bruce Publishing Company, wrote articles and books on the history of Milwaukee, and filled a number of public service posts for the city.
 He was particularly known for his efforts in developing and administering the Milwaukee Auditorium and his work on behalf of the Milwaukee harbor and the St. Lawrence Seaway.

-Given his long and distinguished public service career, Bruce gained the sobriquet "Mr. Milwaukee."
-His grandparents, Frederick Bruce and his wife, came to Wisconsin in 1842 from New York, according to William's books.
-William's parents, Augustus Bruce and Apollonia Becker Bruce, were both born in Germany, census records show.
+Due to his distinguished public service career, Bruce gained the sobriquet "Mr. Milwaukee."
+His grandparents came to Wisconsin in 1839 with the Old Lutheran Migration from Pomerania in Prussia via New York.
+William's parents, August F. Bruce and Apollonia Becker Bruce, were both born in Germany.

 Cream-City-Chronicles.jpg (6899 bytes)